 I’m sure I will find them.
 I just haven’t figured out yet in which lifetime that will be!

 To conclude this article, I’d like to invite you into the world of baroque.
 This is a first in my life.
 I’m one of those people who used to think old oil paintings were boring, being more of a modern art person myself.

 In February however, I went to see an exhibition of Rubens’ works in Vienna with a friend, and I was absolutely ravished by what I saw.
 It was a firework of sensuality, abundance, and pure joy of life!
 The wild was staring down at me from every canvas.
 In raptures, I walked through the gallery, audio guide by my ear.

 The commentary about the painting “Boreas Abducts Oreithya” made me giggle: Boreas, the god of the North wind – it doesn’t get much more “wild man” than that, does it? – has grabbed Oreithya, and according to the commentary, the painting shows them in the very moment when Oreithya’s fear and struggle “…turn to love”.
 I doubt very much they mean “love” in the way I describe it in my utopia, and I turned to my friend and said: “Love?
 I think they mean lust.
-After all, it doesn’t look like they’ve had much time for small talk yet, tee hee…”
+It doesn’t really look like they’ve had much time for small talk yet…”